6/deep-cat-or-dog/README.md

 # deep-cat-or-dog

-tensorflow model for answering, "Cat or Dog?"
+use deep learning (tensorflow) to answer the question, "Cat or Dog?"

 ### using the classifier

-try it with example images that were not in the training set:
+try it out with example images that weren't in the training set:

 ```
 # In Docker